Skip to Content

 • Restitution: You may be ordered to pay substantial restitution to the victim for medical expenses, lost wages, and other damages.

-• No-Contact Orders/Protection Orders: Courts often issue permanent no-contact orders preventing contact with the alleged victim, which can impact family dynamics.
+• No-Contact Orders/Protection Orders: Courts often issue long-term or permanent no-contact orders preventing contact with the alleged victim, which can impact family dynamics.

 The profound and escalating nature of these penalties underscores why immediate engagement with a highly experienced aggravated assault attorney in Tacoma is not merely a preference, but an absolute necessity to protect your future.